Exploring the Anticancer Potential of Fenbendazole: A Review of 137 Anecdotal Case Reports and Emerging Evidence (2025)

 Abstract

+Fenbendazole (FBZ), a benzimidazole-class anthelmintic primarily used in veterinary medicine, has garnered attention for its potential anticancer properties.
 This review examines anecdotal reports and case studies regarding the use of fenbendazole, an anthelmintic agent traditionally used in veterinary medicine, as a potential anticancer treatment in humans.
-A compilation of 110 case reports across various cancer types, including breast, lung, colorectal, and pancreatic cancers, is analyzed to assess the validity of these claims.
+A compilation of 137 case reports across various cancer types, including breast, lung, colorectal, prostate, and pancreatic cancers, is analyzed to assess the validity of these claims.
 While these anecdotal accounts suggest potential anticancer effects of fenbendazole, the lack of controlled clinical trials necessitates caution.
 Healthcare professionals should be consulted before considering fenbendazole as a treatment option.

 Introduction